scsm-ua/kirtan-guide-en/songs/radhika-charana-padma-sakala-shreyera.md

     rādhikā-bhāva-gambhīra, chitta jebā mahādhīra goṇ-soṅga nā koilo jīvane kemone se śyāmānanda, rasa-sindhu-snānānanda, lobhibe bujhoho ek-mane

 …who in his life has failed to associate with the intimate of Śrī Rādhā who are deeply filled with Rādhā’s mood of devotion and who are greatly intelligent—how will such a person bathe in the rasa-sindhu, the ocean of ecstatic joy which is Śyāmasundar?
-You must singlemind- edly understand this point.
+You must singlemindedly understand this point.

 #### 3

     rādhikā ujjvala-rasera āchārya
     rādhā-mādhava-śuddha-prema vichārya

-Śrī Rādhā is the exemplary teacher of the mel- lows of conjugal love.
-Pure ecstatic love for Śrī Śrī Rādhā-Mādhava is what is to be considered and dis- cussed.
+Śrī Rādhā is the exemplary teacher of the mellows of conjugal love.
+Pure ecstatic love for Śrī Śrī Rādhā-Mādhava is what is to be considered and discussed.

 #### 4